FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

    ![](images/output_results/Motifs_up.JPG)

-Heatmap of motifs accross all contrasts, clustered by motifs:
+We also output a heatmap of the  motifs accross all contrasts.
+The , clustered by motifs:

    <img src="/images/output_results/motif_heatmap.JPG" alt="image" width="20%" height="auto">